 A rapid sternotomy is carried out using either a power saw or Gigli saw.
 If cannulation was in the groin the abdomen does not need to be opened first.
 The thoracic aorta is clamped below the level of the left subclavian artery close to the diaphragm.
 A stab incision is made in the ascending thoracic aorta with a number 11 blade and a 24G cannula (the hole left by an 11 blade inserted to its hilt is the same size as the 24G cannula) or a Medtronic DLP Aortic Root Cannula (avoiding the need for a prior stab) is inserted and left open to atmosphere to allow monitoring of pressure and flow in the aorta and intracranial arterial supply.
 Typically, there is a small column of dark deoxygenated blood 1 to 5cm.
-This aortic vent should have no flow within it; if there is flow the pump should be stopped and the thoracic aortic clamp repositioned.
+This aortic clamp repositioned.
 The aortic vent can be connected to the reservoir if the column of blood reaches the top of the cannula, so long as it does not represent oxygenated blood from the NRP circuit.

-An alternative approach is to insert an aortic endo-clamp (e.g. Cook 32/37mm, 120cm Coda LP balloon catheter) in the descending thoracic aorta.
+An alternative approach is to insert an aortic endo-clamp (e.g. Cook 32/37mm, 120cm Coda LP balloon catheter) in the descending thoracic aorta, venting the internal channel distal to the balloon, and commence the NRP before undertaking the sternotomy.
 It is critical to check the length prior to insertion to ensure that the balloon is positioned in the descending aorta, and not in the left subclavian or anomalous right subclavian artery.
 An ascending aortic vent cannula still needs to be inserted, after which the NRP circuit can be started.
 This approach would allow the cardiothoracic team to undertake the sternotomy and mobilise the lung and clamp the descending aorta (if simultaneous lung retrieval).